Return to Koh Chang Restaurants – Our Beach by Beach Guide

 Southern End

 By the bridge in the lane running down behind Morgan, there is a standard and very popular Thai food court, with each stall side by side specialising in different Thai dishes.
 You can choose from just one place or mix and match from each.
-From our visits, Infinity at the far end is the stand-out.
+From our visits, Infinity at the far end is the stand-out, now joined by Ban Hea (formerly on the bend in Pearl Beach).

 On the other side of the bridge, Maneenat has chickens roasting out front, giving a heavy hint that its focus is on Issan style (sticky rice, somtam, grilled chicken, laab) but of course, it offers a full menu too, with useful pics on the wall to point at.
-Opposite and popular since opening in 2023, Happy Restaurant mixes Thai staples with western dishes, all at a reasonable price.
+Opposite and both very popular, Happy Restaurant and Enjoy Life mix Thai staples with western dishes, all at a reasonable price.

 High Dining

-Those seeking out a romantic, more upmarket spot should try the in-house restaurants at The Chill (excellent, comfortable, Bangkok style), Awa Resort and Gaja Chaan at Gajapuri Resort.
+Those seeking out a romantic, more upmarket spot should try the in-house restaurants at The Chill (excellent, comfortable, Bangkok style), Awa Resort, The Ocean Terrace at The Retreat and Gaja Chaan at Gajapuri Resort.
 Prices with drinks will probably come out at 1,000bt a head once tax and service have been added.

 Meanwhile, Yaa, the owner of now shut Blue Lagoon Cooking School, has brought her signature style of delicately prepared and artistically presented Thai dishes to Kai Bae in the form of Khao Kham.
 Dishes at this centrally located bistro include Mantis shrimps with garlic and pepper and Blue Spotted Grouper on Cantaloupe.